boostercloud/booster/docs/README.md

 #### Reading entities from event handlers

-Just as we do in command handlers, we can also retrieve entities information to make decisions based on its current state.
+Just as we do in command handlers, we can also retrieve entities information to make decisions based on their current state.

 Let's say that we want to check the status of a product before we trigger its availability update.
 In that case we would call the `Booster.fetchEntitySnapshot` function, which will return information about the entity.